Loom: Heddle-bar and shed-rod

 A warp-weighted loom (see diagram) typically uses a heddle-bar, or several.
 It has two upright posts (C); they support a horizontal beam (D), which is cylindrical so that the finished cloth can be rolled around it, allowing the loom to be used to weave a piece of cloth taller than the loom, and preserving an ergonomic working height.
 The warp threads (F, and A and B) hang from the beam and rest against the shed rod (E).
 The heddle-bar (G) is tied to some of the warp threads (A, but not B), using loops of string called leashes (H).
 So when the heddle rod is pulled out and placed in the forked sticks protruding from the posts (not lettered, no technical term given in citation), the shed (1) is replaced by the counter-shed (2).
 By passing the weft through the shed and the counter-shed, alternately, cloth is woven.

 Several heddle-bars can be used side-by-side; three or more can be used to weave twill weaves, for instance.

 Using a heddle bar (tied with black and white heddles) and a shedding stick (plain wood, just above the heddle-bar).
 See subtitles for a step-by-step.
 The wide, flat stick is a sword batten; it is inserted lengthwise into each shed, and used to clear the shed, get it wide open and smooth, and to batten.
 Weaving a silk rebozo with a dyed-warp pattern on a backstrap loom, Taller Escuela de Rebocería in Santa María del Río, San Luis Potosí, Mexico.

 There are also other ways to create counter-sheds.
 A shed-rod is simpler and easier to set up than a heddle-bar, and can make a counter-shed.
 A shed-rod (shedding stick, shed roll) is simply a stick woven through the warp threads.
 When pulled perpendicular to the threads (or rotated to stand on edge, for wide, flat shedding rods), it creates a counter shed.
 The combination of a heddle-bar and a shedding-stick can create the shed and countershed needed for a plain tabby weave, as in the video.

-There are also slitted heddle-rods, which are sawn partway through, with evenly-placed slits.
+There are also slit heddle-rods, which are sawn partway through, with evenly-placed slits.
 Each warp thread goes in a slit.
 The odd-numbered slits are at 90 degrees to the even slits.
 The rod is rotated back and forth to create the shed and countershed, so it is often large-diameter.